-PI Name: Vy M. Dong
+PI Name: Vy M. Dong & Zhiwei Chen

 Science Education Title: Ozonolysis of Isoeugenol

 Overview:

 This experiment will demonstrate an example of an ozonolysis reaction to synthesize vanillin from isoeugenol (Figure 1).
 Ozonolysis of alkenes, an oxidation reaction between ozone and an alkene, is a common method to prepare aldehydes, ketones, and carboxylic acids.
 This experiment also demonstrates the use of an ozone generator and a low temperature (-78 °C) reaction.